Discrete Optimal Transport and Voice Conversion: Voice Conversion Algorithm

-Note that this formula coincides with~\cref{bar} only when $k = N$.
-In practice, using all target embeddings may produce noisy outputs due to the uniform marginal assumption and many embeddings correspond to silence or low-energy segments.
-Therefore, we restrict the sum to the top-$k$ terms to improve robustness.
+In contrast to $k$NN-VC and SinkVC, this formulation remains well-defined even for $k = N$.
+When $k = 1,$ SinkVC and $k$DOT coincide.
+In practice, however, using all target embeddings may lead to noisy outputs due to the uniform marginal assumption, as many embeddings correspond to silence or low-energy segments.
+To improve robustness, we therefore restrict the summation to the top-$k$ transport weights.